SkyAPMTest/Agent-Benchmarks/README.md

 ### Benchmark-2
 * [Source codes](https://github.com/sky-walking/Agent-Benchmarks/tree/master/Benchmark-2/example)

 The application is similar with benchmark-1, but we did some adjustments, to make it more reality.
 As I said, benchmark-1 is just for proving of limitation.
 So, we simulated 300 users to access the application, and keep the tps near 1000, which is also **very high**.
-The CPU cost clearly is less then before, which is only **6%**.
+The CPU cost clearly is less than before, which is only **6%**.

 ![Metrics data](https://sky-walking.github.io/page-resources/3.2/performance-results/benchmark-2/contrast_graph.png)